smaclell/smaclell.github.io/_drafts/exterminators-2-what-do-i-want-to-be-when-i-grow-up.md

 The two habits I picked to improve were my ability to **[Focus](#focus)** and attention to **[Quality](#quality)**.

+Purpose
+Share my goals
+Explain why I think these goals are important
+Make Myself Accountable

+I have a lot of paragraphs that are just topic sentences. i.e. Broad vague sentences that introduce a new topic.

-Why
+Why Set Annual Goals?
 -------------------------------------------------------------------------------

-Do you aspire to be more than you are now?
-Put your heart and soul into everything you do?
-I hope so.

 I believe everyone has a unique talent or gift to share with the world.
-Developing your skills is a great way to increase what your are capable of achieving.
-Whether it is cultivating an expertise or filling a gap there are always ways to get better.
+Developing your skills is a great way to increase what you are capable of achieving.
+Whether it is cultivating an expertise or filling a gap there are always ways to improve yourself.

-Improvement is a never ending journey.
+Improvement is a never-ending journey.
 For every new thing you learn you can always learn more and go deeper.
 You can even change habits and routines with enough effort.
 Instead of standing still I think it is critical to be constantly learning and pushing yourself.

-Being a developer is exciting thanks to never ending opportunities and an ever shifting industry.
+Being a developer right now is exciting with new opportunities and an ever shifting industry.
 There are always new techniques, libraries and projects to learn from.
-I don't think you need some innate talent to be a developer or that programming skills are something people are born with.
-I think if you want to be an amazing developer you can do it, with enough effort and dedication.
+I don't think you need some innate talent to be a developer, or that programming skills are something you are born with.
+If you want to be an amazing developer, you can do it with enough effort and dedication.

 I want to be an amazing developer so I can solve bigger problems and help more people.
-This internal motivation drive me to be a better developer and deliver exceptional products.
-I don't think I have it all together and have much to learn, but I am excited to try.
+I don't have it all together and have much to learn, but I am excited to try.

+Fluff -> You are not saying much of anything.
+No meet yet.
+Always be improving
+I want to be a better developer

-Inspiration
+Inspiration Behind My Goals
 -------------------------------------------------------------------------------

-Last year I started reading [Dan Blumenthal's][dan] blog and have found it a treasure trove for career advice.
-Dan has a very insightful series on [mastery][mastery] which has inspired me to strive for more.
-Here are all of the links to the series in order so you can enjoy them too.
-Don't if you go read them now I will still be here when you get back.
+Last year I started reading [Dan Blumenthal's][dan] blog and found it to be a treasure trove for career advice.
+Dan has a very insightful series on [mastery][mastery] which has inspired me to become better at my job.
+Here are the links to the series.
+Go read it, I'll wait.

 * [How "Senior" Software Engineers are Different][different]
 * [Anti-Mastery][anti-mastery] (a.k.a guaranteed ways to not be awesome)